 This is my favorite hummus recipe!
 With a few simple tricks, you really can make creamy smooth homemade hummus and yes, we really do think it’s better than store-bought.
-Jump to the Easy Hummus Recipe or watch this quick video showing you how we make it.
+Jump to the Easy Hummus Recipe

-How To Make Smooth Hummus from Scratch
+How to Make Smooth Hummus From Scratch

 In the past, if we were in the grocery store you could almost bet that one of us would throw a tub of hummus into our cart.
 That was until we figured out this simple hummus recipe that we honestly believe is better than anything we could have found at the store.
 Bonus it’s made with real and healthy ingredients, plus it is vegan!